CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

   The instruction : xor eax, eax [bitwise exclusive OR] (XOR) : is for setting the EAX register to zero.
 The result of zero is stord in the eax register.

 ## Crackme --Ghidra
+We begin analyzing the crackme file using ghidra in our safe environment.
+By opening exports we can open the main function and begin seeing what it is executing.

+There are 4 variables initialized in the beginning.
+Be scanning through the code we see an output asking for key to be entered.
+Followed by what we are assuming to be the input of the user that is stored in the variable local_14.
+Another variable, iVarl, is set to the function validate_kay with the user's input as the parameter (local_14).